exercism/python/exercises/concept/thallias-tram-troubles/.docs/instructions.md

 First on the agenda is an app that can help commuters navigate the various schedules so they can more easily get to and from work.
 Thallia's got the lines and locations mostly figured out, but would like you to write a function that will filter the timetable sequence for a given weekday, so riders can clearly see all the departure times.
 The aim will be to return tram departure times from the timetable based on a weekday number (_0 being Monday, 6 being Sunday_).
-Write the `time_table_for_a_weekday` function that takes a sequence of daily timetables and weekday number.
+Write the `time_table_for_a_weekday` function that takes a nested sequence of timetables and weekday number.
 It should return the schedule sequence corresponding to the weekday number.

 ```python